 Italy is home to numerous impressive cities, but which city has the longest name?
 This honor goes to Turin, whose lengthy and convoluted name consists of Torino, Turin, and Cuneo.

-Other lengthy Italian city names include Florence (Florence, Firenze), Naples (Napoli), Rome (Roma), and Milan (Milan).
+City in italy long name include Florence (Florence, Firenze), Naples (Napoli), Rome (Roma), and Milan (Milan).

 These lengthy city names can be difficult to recall and navigate for tourists.
 Milan has the most extensive name of any Italian city.